Open Call for the Harnessing AI Risk Initiative (v.3)

 led by the Trustless Computing Association

-(Published on April 23rd, 2024)
+(Published on April 23rd, 2024 and closed on July 1st, 2024)

 The shocking acceleration of AI innovation, and its convergence with unregulated digital communications, is a call on humanity to come together as never before to build an effective, expert, timely, democratic and federal global governance of Artificial Intelligence.